CuriousGu/data_structures/README.md

 # Common Data Structures Repository

-This repository aims to provide a comprehensive collection of commonly used data structures implemented in Python, C++.
-Whether you're a beginner looking to learn about data structures or an experienced developer seeking reference implementations, this repository serves as a valuable resource.
+Welcome to our data structures repository!
+We've got a bunch of common data structures implemented in Python and C++.
+Whether you're just starting out and want to learn about data structures or you're a pro looking for some reference code, you've come to the right place.

 ## Contents